yilinwei/ensime.github.io/editors/emacs/workflow.md

 ### Type Inspector

 Lists the interfaces that contribute members to the inspected type.
 List each interface's methods, with full type signatures.
 If the type has a companion object/class, a link to the companion will appear under the heading.

+## Debugging

+### Break Points

+With your cursor on a line of Scala source, type `C-c C-d b` to set a breakpoint.
+Type `C-c C-d u` to remove the breakpoint.
+Note that breakpoints can be added and removed outside of any debug session.
+Breakpoints are not, however, persisted between runs of ENSIME.

+### Launching the Debugger

+Launch your application using your build tool with debugging enabled. e.g. via the [ensime-sbt debugging](http://ensime.github.io/build_tools/sbt/#debugging-example) support.

+Then attach ENSIME to the running process with `M-x ensime-db-attach`.
+The first breakpoint your program hits will be highlighted and centered in Emacs.

+### Run Control

+Type `C-c C-d c` to continue after hitting a breakpoint, or `C-c C-d s` to step into the current line, or `C-c C-d n` to step to the next line, or `C-c C-d o` to step out of the current function.

+### Value Inspection

+When execution is paused, with your cursor over a local variable, type `C-c C-d i` to inspect the runtime value of a variable.

+### Show Backtrace

+When execution is paused, type `C-c C-d t` to display the current backtrace.